neatnik/terminal.land/README.md

 If you like spending time in a terminal, you might enjoy Terminal Land.
 And if you like [interactive fiction](https://en.wikipedia.org/wiki/Interactive_fiction), you might _love_ it.

+## Play

+You can download a [desktop client](https://github.com/neatnik/terminal.land/releases/nightly), or play in your browser at https://terminal.land.

 ## Documentation

 All information about the game can be found in the [Guide](https://guide.terminal.land), at https://guide.terminal.land.
 Feel free to suggest additions or changes in GitHub.